China invites India's Modi for APEC summit but rivalry simmers

 But Modi has sought to build on a booming trade relationship with China while trying to balance India’s security interests.

-He sought Chinese investment in Indian infrastructure projects which he suggested to Xi would help address the trade imbalance currently in Beijing’s favor.
+He sought Chinese investment in Indian infrastructure projects which he suggested to Xi would help address the trade imbalance currently in Beijing’s favour.

 APEC includes Canada, Mexico, Russia and the United States and accounts for about 40 percent of the world’s population, 55 percent of global gross domestic product and 44 percent of world trade.